-Contact, a platform for creatives backed by Maisie Williams, raises $1.9M Seed led by Founders Fund – TechCrunch
+Contact, a platform for creatives backed by Maisie Williams, raises $1.9M seed led by Founders Fund – TechCrunch

 Contact initially launched its platform in October 2020 with the ability to discover and book fashion models, but post-fundraising plans to roll out other creative verticals such as photographers, stylists, videographers, and more.

 Selby says the idea for Contact has been informed by his own personal experiences trying to break into the creative industry as a model, photographer, and creative director.
-After finding scant methods for secure and safe ways to get paid – while booking companies lacked basic technological tools – he realized that ‘middle-men’ and agencies were there main ones that benefitted, taking cuts on both sides and often still delivering a sub-par-product.
+After finding scant methods for secure and safe ways to get paid – while booking companies lacked basic technological tools – he realized that ‘middle-men’ and agencies were the main players that benefitted, taking cuts on both sides and often still delivering a sub-par-product.

 So how does Contact work?